 It means to implement the effective blend between related items/elements such as shapes, color, etc. either symmetrically or asymmetrically.
 Repeating colors or specific elements, motifs like similar door handles, or arched doorways, or flooring, similar materials or even the style of design in the house connects the entire space in harmony.

 PROPORTION & GRADATION

-Gradation and proportion creates interest and movement in a space.
-It provides the straight and aerial perspectives when added to different elements.
+Gradation and proportion create interest and movement in space.
+It provides straight and aerial perspectives when added to different elements.
 When applied to 3D spaces, gradation and proportion can be used in various ways.
-Not just in colors, but in levels, heights, masses etc. gradations and proportions can be achieved in interior design.
+Not just in colors, but in levels, heights, masses, etc. gradations and proportions can be achieved in interior design.

 The above principles of interior design are not standards; they should just be a recurring thought in your mind while designing.
 Some designers intuitively follow these rules in their creations and thus produce amazing outputs.
 Practicing these design principles in everyday home decor, designs and art will uplift your work and sharpen your skills multifold!

 Future of Interior Designing